EugenSong/codepath-prework/README.md

 Describe any challenges encountered while building the app.

 Due to the late start and urgent deadline, I was unable to successfully implement the bonus features that I wanted to add including the working 'Settings' page and the tip splitting feature.

+Furthermore, this is my first time working with Swift and Storyboard, so the learning curve for the technical part of these upcoming projects is there for me to overcome.

 ## License